Book-project in progress, 2019 –

 7. Colonization is interpreted here as a process by which the free spirit of the human being is being subjugated to a system of control that serves to maintain unequal power relations.

-The final chapter of the book discusses the possibilities of integrating theory, practice, research and education in architecture, through a co-evolutionary approach, and the potentialities related to such an integration, which, it is believed, can help make architecture more thoughtful, and therefore more socially inclusive and environmentally sustainable, because evolution – natural as well as cultural – creates not only change but consciousness (Bergson, 1911) and complexity (Kauffman, 2016) too.
+The fifth and final book discusses the possibilities of integrating theory, practice, research and education in architecture, through a co-evolutionary approach, and the potentialities related to such an integration, which, it is believed, can help make architecture more thoughtful, and therefore more socially inclusive and environmentally sustainable, because evolution – natural as well as cultural – creates not only change but consciousness (Bergson, 1911) and complexity (Kauffman, 2016) too.

 The co-evolutionary integration of theory, practice, research and education in architecture might be realized through self-organized and self-sustaining processes of “change through learning” and “learning through change”.
 Such processes may involve people representing different cultural backgrounds and aspirations, as well as different kinds of theoretical and practical knowledge, and may take place in spaces of contrasts, contradictions and potential conflicts, because such spaces offer opportunities for both change and learning.

 This approach to architecture may also provide a possible answer to the broader questions of how to create understanding, and how to pass on wisdom, between different cultures and communities – in an era characterized largely by social segregation, division of labor and specialization of knowledge?